guidemetothemoon/guidemetothemoon/README.md

 ## 🧙‍♀️ About Me

-:tiger: A techie from Norway who loves preaching about all things Cloud Native, Kubernetes, Green Tech and cats.
+:tiger: A techie from Norway who loves preaching about all things cloud native, Kubernetes, green tech and cats.
 I am also an active supporter of sustainability in tech and outside of it, and animal welfare.

 🎙️ Co-Host at Kubernetes Unpacked podcast.